This is when immortality

 - As a species of hardy Humongous Mecha, Transformers never die of old age, are affected by only a couple very rare diseases, and usually require a lot of physical damage to die from injuries.
 Many of them are millions of years old, and some are outright Time Abysses.

-- Every single character you meet in I Miss The Sunrise, including the Player Character, has type II immortality, thanks to a mass-produced Immortality Inducer.
+- Every single character you meet in I Miss the Sunrise, including the Player Character, is The Ageless, thanks to a mass-produced Immortality Inducer.
+Furthermore, combat is extremely unlikely to be fatal, since craft will disengage long before the pilot is killed.

 - Until the end of Warcraft III, the Night Elves were this.